 Over the last 40 years, the average fuel efficiency of business jets has improved by 40%.
-Furthermore, the aerospace industry was the first major industry worldwide to set aggressive commitments in terms of its CO2 emissions, including carbon neutral growth from 2020, achieving Net-Zero emissions by 2050 and continue improving fuel efficiency by 2% per year from 2020 until 2030.
+Furthermore, the aerospace industry was the first major industry worldwide to set aggressive commitments in terms of its CO2 emissions, including carbon neutral growth from 2020 and achieving Net-Zero emissions by 2050.